 important for Australia and many other countries.
 Sovereign risk is an

 important consideration for companies who want to invest in foreign countries;

 risk is a part of doing business.
 The purpose of ISDS clauses is to push more

 of that risk onto governments and away from corporations.

 Conduct of inquiry

-The committee advertised the inquiry on its website.
-The committee also
+The committee advertised the inquiry on its website and in the

-drawing their attention to the inquiry and inviting them to make written
+to the inquiry and inviting them to make written submissions.

 are listed at Appendix 1, and are available on the committee's website.
 The committee held a public

 hearing on 6 August 2014.
 Witnesses who appeared at the public hearing are